Hanky Panky has always been one of my favorite appetizer recipes to make and serve. I LOVE how easy it is to prepare and that it serves a large crowd.

 - Add Worcestershire sauce, parsley and Velveeta cheese (I cubed up the Velveeta to help it melt easier.

-- After melted add a large TBSP to the top of a party rye and broil or bake at 400 degrees until the bread "toasts" and the meat and cheese mixture slightly bubbles.
+- After melted add a large tablespoon to the top of a party rye and broil or bake at 400 degrees until the bread "toasts" and the meat and cheese mixture slightly bubbles.

 - Serve immediately.

 - Another serving method is to toast your party rye and add the meat mixture to a crockpot and serve it more as a dip or with slider buns.